 A really cool large central firepit near tee #8 that is usually stocked with some wood.
-Kids playground, bathroom in the west half of the park, trash cans near all these.
+Kids playground and bathroom in the west half of the park, with trash cans near all these spots.

 Review title comes from the pheasant that shot out of the brush left of hole #3.
-Woodsy river bottomlands just to the east, so seeing waterfowl, coons and deer are not unusual in the morning hours.
+Woodsy river bottomlands just to the east, so seeing waterfowl, raptors, raccoons and deer are not unusual in the morning/evening hours.

 If the local constabulatory will stand it, this could be a great night course.

-Cons: The 3'x3' tees are a disappointment, considering how well the course is laid out.
+Cons: The 3'x3' tees are a disappointment, though you hardly need any run-up with the short course.
 I'm sure with the cost of baskets that the budget was tight for the youngsters who put this course in.
-I played behind them for a little extra distance.
+Its easy to play behind them for a little extra distance.

 Watch your footing in the plethora of leaves and acorns.